-Analysis: In AY 2017-2018, the target was not met.
+Analysis: In AC 2018-2019, the target was not met.
 Roughly 50% of students met or exceeded the desired 80% goal of the objective.
 Though the standard has not been met, progress has been made toward the goal.
-Based on the analysis of the 2017-2018 results the following changes were made in 2018-2019; providing students with increased instruction for tests, to include informing students to expect questions measuring analytical and application skills and the importance of reading and studying the textbook.
-Despite these changes, in 2018-2019 the target was not met.
-During AY 2018-2019, students did not meet the 80% threshold of 70% or more on test scores.
+Based on the analysis of the 2018-2019 results the following changes were made in 2019-2020.
+Faculty provided students with increased instruction for tests, informed students to expect questions measuring analytical and application skills, and the importance of reading and studying the textbook.
+Additional research elements were required in assignments to increase understanding of concepts.
+Despite these changes, in 2019-2020 the target was not met.
+During AC 2019-2020, students did not meet the 80% threshold of 70% or more on test scores.

-Sixty-five percent (17 of 26 students completing all exams) exceeded the 70% threshold.
+Sixty-five percent (13 of 26 students completing all exams) exceeded the 70% threshold.
 Courses mapped for this objective in this assessment (UPSA 3000 & 3600) were offered during the Spring Semester of this assessment period as eight-week internet courses.

-Tests for both courses were created from a national normed and validated test bank.
+Tests for both courses were created from national-normed and validated test banks.
 Distribution of test questions were taken equally from each chapter.
 Success depended upon the students not only reading, but also understanding the materials, as questions included the requirements of analytical and application skills, not mere recitation of content.
+Testing at this level of question appears to deviate from the norm expected by students.